Jsparrow/jsparrow.github.io/docs/rules/replace-string-format-by-formatted.md

 description:
     This rule replaces invocations of the static method `String.format` by invocations of the instance method `String.formatted`.
-tags: ["Java 15", "Old Language Constructs", "Readability"]
+tags: ["Java 15", "String Manipulation", "Readability"]
 ---

 # Replace String Format by Formatted